 From April 2016–January 1, 2020, all regions of the state completed financial integration, and through that time, clinical integration began through the support of Accountable Communities of Health (ACHs), managed care organizations (MCOs), or through individual practices wanting to better integrate clinical care.

-Now, the state is focusing on clinical integration and implementing a statewide, standardized assessment that will also serve as an integration roadmap for practices and providers.
-This will further:
+Now, the state is focusing on clinical integration and is recommending the use of a statewide, standardized assessment that also serves as an integration roadmap for practices and providers.
+Use of this clinical integration tool:

-- Support whole-person care by creating one system for physical and behavioral health care, rather than having separate systems.
+- Supports whole-person care by supporting integration of primary care and behavioral health care, rather than having separate systems.

-- Improve provider communication and reduce unnecessary duplication of services.
+- Improves provider communication and reduce unnecessary duplication of services.

-- Expand access to behavioral health to include mental health and SUD treatment.
+- Expands access to behavioral health including mental health and substance use disorder (SUD) treatment.

-- Link clients with critical community services, such as housing and employment support.
+- Links clients with critical community services, such as housing and employment support.

 The Washington Integrated Care Assessment (WA-ICA)

-The standardized assessment is called the WA-ICA, which will help providers/practices track, measure, and advance their efforts in advancing clinical integration in Washington State.
-It will also establish a common language and approach to integration and help stakeholders identify where funding and policy support is needed.
+The standardized assessment is called the WA-ICA, which helps providers/practices track and measure their efforts in advancing clinical integration in Washington State.
+It also establishes a common language and approach to integration and assists partners in identifying where funding and policy support is needed.